 Sometimes called a General Equivalency Diploma, the GED® is a computer-based test offered at various test sites in Pennsylvania (see below).
 To earn a GED credential, a student must pass four subject tests, with a passing score on each.
 Earning a GED generally is recognized as having the qualifications equivalent to a high school diploma.
 For more information and/or to register for a test, visit www.ged.com.

-Students must be 18 years or older.
-All students are assessed before being placed in a class or with a tutor.
+All DCLC adult students are assessed before being placed in a class or with a tutor.
 Interested adults must call to register for orientation and assessment at 610.876.4811.

 In January 2014, the GED Testing Service changed the GED test.
 The content of the new test is more complex than the previous test, and the test is now administered on the computer.